 It’s the fourth most visited city in the world, and one of the most famous.
 Everyone knows London, and it’s major sites have become iconic – especially since this is one of the most filmed-in locations in the world.
 But the major sites and attractions in London have become so iconic that they can seem just a little bit overdone, so many tourists are looking instead for some unusual things to do in London.

 London is home to many of the world’s best museums.
-And while you shouldn’t miss the Big Four (the Natural History, V&A, British, and Science museums), there are dozens more to explore – many of them ones no one has ever heard of.
+And while you shouldn’t miss the Big Four (the Natural History, V&A, British, and Science museums), there are dozens more to explore.
+Many of them are ones no one has ever heard of.
 I mean; there’s a sewing machine museum.
 Who knew?!

 My personal favourites include the Museum of Childhood over in Bethnal Green – even if it is a little depressing to see Sega Megadrives and My Little Ponies behind glass displays reminding you you’re getting old!
 Medical antiquities and curious curiosities abound at the Wellcome Collection, which houses everything from a forehead wrinkle reader to a full printout of the human genome.
 More medical mysteries can be uncovered amongst the specimens and skeletons in the Hunterian Museum.
 Be warned, though, these pickled oddities are not for the faint of heart.

 Forget the standard London bus tours and choose one with a bit of a twist.
 London Duck Tours offer alternative adventures in the capital with their bright yellow amphibious buses.
-These bizarre looking boat-buses will take you on a tour of London’s streets before splashing down into the Thames for a river tour.
+These bizarre-looking boat-buses will take you on a tour of London’s streets before splashing down into the Thames for a river tour.
 Certainly one of the more weird things to do in London – but also a lot of fun!

 Psst!
 I have a Duck Tours voucher to giveaway… keep reading to find out more!